br3ndonland/terraform-examples/notes/terraform-hashicorp-aws-immersion-day.md

 ## Chapter 4 - modules

+- We created a [GitHub OAuth app](https://www.terraform.io/docs/cloud/vcs/github.html), which is required for publishing modules to the [private module registry](https://www.terraform.io/docs/registry/private.html), even if you already have the [configuration-free GitHub app](https://www.terraform.io/docs/cloud/vcs/github-app.html) installed.
-- We forked [terraform-aws-modules/terraform-aws-s3-bucket](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket) and used it to set up a [private module registry](https://www.terraform.io/docs/registry/private.html).
+- We forked [terraform-aws-modules/terraform-aws-s3-bucket](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket) and published it to the private module registry.
 - We then also did some Terraform Cloud API calls.
 See the Terraform docs on [creating variables with the API](https://www.terraform.io/docs/cloud/api/variables.html#create-a-variable) and [creating runs with the API](https://www.terraform.io/docs/cloud/api/run.html#create-a-run).

   ```sh